NHQ/kung-foo-wizards/campaign.md

 New or refurbished laptops, ~$200-300ea
 Linux, with installed dev tools and apps
 ###work space(s)
-*make use of free public space
+* make use of free public space
-*transportation
+* transportation
-*food/meals
+* food/meals?

 ###hackable hardware
 Such raspberry pi, quadcopters, sensors, projectors, mobile devices, etc, as needed for individual student's interests